Python Lee Jackson

-Python Lee Jackson were an Australian rock band active from 1965 to 1968, before a brief sojourn in the United Kingdom from late 1968 to mid-1969.
+Python Lee Jackson were a rock band that started in Australia and active from 1965 to 1968, before a brief sojourn in the United Kingdom from late 1968 to mid-1969.
 The group had recorded a single, "In a Broken Dream" (October 1970), featuring Rod Stewart as guest vocalist in April 1969.
 The group reformed in 1972 and the single was re-released in August: it peaked at No. 3 on the UK Singles Chart and No. 56 on the United States Billboard Hot 100.
 The group disbanded again later that year.
 Their early vocalist, Mal McGee (1966–68) died on 17 May 2012.

 Career

 1965-1968: Australian period

 Python Lee Jackson were formed in December 1965 in Sydney by two men from the United Kingdom – Frank Kennington and Mick Lieber (born 1 March 1944, Peebles, Scotland) – and David Montgomery (born September 1945, Melbourne) on drums (ex-Jeff St John & the Id).
 Both Lieber, on guitar, and Kennington, on vocals, were former members of the Denvermen, a surf instrumental group in Sydney, from mid-1965 and contributed to that group's single, "I Can Tell" (November).

 With Roy James on bass guitar, Python Lee Jackson played the underground circuit.
 In early 1966, Kennington was deported to the UK, and former the Missing Links singer, Bob Brady, filled in for several months before Lieber and Montgomery put a new line-up together.
 In March 1966 keyboard player and singer Dave Bentley (born 1943, Brisbane) left Jeff St John & the Id to join his old bandmate, Montgomery, alongside Lieber, together with former Unit 4 bass player, Lloyd Hardy (a.k.a.
 "Cadillac" Lloyd Hudson).

 In June, the quartet added former Wild Cherries' Melbourne-born singer, Malcolm McGee (1 November 1945 – 17 May 2012), and opened Rhubarb's club in Sydney's Liverpool Street.
 McGee described how Python Lee Jackson is "the ultimate name.
 Group names are becoming more and more ridiculous – PLJ is the name to end all names."

 Jackie Lee Lewes of The Australian Women's Weekly opined in November 1966 that "Their music is loud and furious" and cited McGee, who felt their sound was in "the Chicago-style city blues idiom."
 Lewes also reported that "The members [of the group] say they have created a modern image – not only with their music but also with their up-to-date clothes."
 The magazine provided a double page spread of the band members modelling their clothing.

 In September 1966, Bentley left and was replaced by Bob Welsh on piano.
 Two months later the band released its first single, "Emergency Ward", backed by a cover version of Bo Diddley's "Who Do You Love?" as its B-side.
 Some sources cite "Emergency Ward" as a single by local DJ Ward Austin featuring Python Lee Jackson as his backing group.
 The group's second single was a cover of Major Lance's "Um, Um, Um, Um, Um, Um", backed by "Big City Lights", in December 1966.